Bedlington Terriers

 If you are inclined to try grooming your BT at home, here's a video of how the professionals go about it that will provide some good tips:

-How To Groom A Bedlington Video
+How To Groom Bedlington Terriers Video

 The Bedlington Terrier has a very unique haircut, especially when being readied for the conformance show ring.